igorski/fogpad/README.md

 Apart from requiring _CMake_ and a C(++) compiler such as _Clang_ or _MSVC_, the only other dependency is the [VST SDK from Steinberg](https://www.steinberg.net/en/company/developers.html) (the projects latest update requires SDK version 3.7.11).

 Be aware that prior to building the plugin, the Steinberg SDK needs to be built from source as well.
-Following Steinbergs guidelines, the build target should be a _/build_-subfolder of the _/vst3sdk_-folder.

-#### The simple way : installing a plugin-local version of the SDK
+#### The simple way : installing a plugin-local version of the Steinberg SDK

-You can retrieve and build the SDK using the following commands.
+You can instantly retrieve and build the SDK using the following commands.

 Unix: